DimaKav/Tanzanian_waterpumps_project/README.md

-# Predicting Falty Water Pumps in Tanzania
+# Predicting the Status of Water Pumps in Tanzania

 #### File descriptions
 * train_features.csv : the training set features